 There are only two choices of food – a warm vegan soup with bread or a variety of cakes and puddings.
 I had a lovely rhubarb crumble with vanilla ice cream, using rhubarb grown by Jessica’s friends.
 I could have lingered for hours, discovering the quirky decorations inside the cafe and watching Jess and her family running the business with dedication and spirit.
 A totally unexpected gem in the countryside of Aberdeenshire!

-Note, that the cafe is now closed for summer season, but it will open for a set period around Christmas and also again next summer.
+Note, that the cafe is closed for the winter season, but it will open for a set period around Christmas and also again next summer.
 Check out their website and social media for updates!

 My final stop before returning to Aberdeen for the night was one of Scotland’s most iconic coastal towns.
 Nestled on a narrow ledge of land, Crovie was built by crofters who were displaced after the Jacobite Uprisings and the Highland Clearings.
 They made the most of it and built a village that could only be accessed by boat or on foot from the neighbouring village of Gardenstown.
 Today there is a narrow road for local access, but visitors have to leave their vehicles at a (free) car park above the village.

 The descent to Crovie is steep and involves a lot of steps, but it’s worth the effort to get a sense of what life would have been like by the coast before cars.
 Still today, some locals use pushcarts to transport their shopping from the resident’s car park to their cottage, since the street in front of the cottages is too narrow for cars.